-Automatic Selection: If configured for Automatic Selection, a DPP SS shall identify its peer(s) using up to 7 preconfigured peer MAC addresses or Names.
+Automatic Selection: If configured for Automatic Selection, a DPP SS shall identify its peer(s) using preconfigured peer MAC addresses or Names.

-Manual Selection: If configured for Manual Selection, a DPP SS shall support a vendor-specific display of the names of DPP SSs from which it has received an ASSOCIATE Request message with a Certificate Authority (CA) name, matching its configured peer CA name or another CA name with which it has been configured as that of an acceptable peer.
-During Manual Selection, the DPP SS shall allow the user to manually select up to maximum number of peers desired peer SSs from the list of DPP SSs having matching CA name(s), using a vendor-specific process, to complete the association process.
+Manual Selection: If configured for Manual Selection, a DPP SS shall support a vendor-specific display of the names of DPP SSs from which it has received an ASSOCIATE Request message with a Certificate Authority (CA) name, matching its preconfigured peer CA name(s).
+During Manual Selection, the DPP SS shall allow the user to manually select up to maximum number of peers from the list of DPP SSs having matching CA name(s), using a vendor-specific process, to complete the association process.
 Refer to section 8.1 for the identity Filtering process description.

 If configured for the ‘Automatic’ Selection mode, the DPP SS shall be configurable with the following parameters of its peer DPP SS: